EternityForest/EmberOS/README.md

 ## Serving Media

 One of the most common tasks for embedded devices is as a media server.
-Put whatever you want to serve in /sketch/public.media for DLNA, /sketch/public.files for samba.
+Put whatever you want to serve in /sketch/public.media for DLNA.

+You will need to enable minidlna in /sketch/config/autostart

 Put whatever you want to serve as a standard web site in /sketch/public.www to serve it on port 80 with apache.
 Whatever you put as index.http will be the start page for the fullscren kiosk!

-Don't use the prefix public. for anything you don't want to be made public in case more services are added!
+Don't use the prefix "public." for anything you don't want to be made public, in case more services are added!

+## Adding programs to the sketch

+The goal here is to be mostly batteries included, with a clean separation between your actual application and the base image+packages, and usually you would just use "writable" and then apt-get as normal if you need to install something.

+However, /sketch/opt is bound to /sketch.opt, and /sketch/bin is bound to /usr/sketch.bin.

+Both mapped views are mode 755 and root-owned.

+Should you need something added to your path, and want to include it in the sketch, it is possible.

+## Downloading/watching videos

+Youtube-dl cannot be included, as APIs change so frequently that it would not do anyone any good.
+However, you can use "sudo get-youtube-dl" to automatically get the latest version.

+It will be stored in /sketch/bin, due ti the need for frequent easy updates(We consider it more like dynamic data than a real program, because of how often it updates)

+Tartube is also included, which is a noce graphical YT client.
+It is installed in the normal setup.py way and can be updated.

 ## Making it actually read only